-Conduct regular stay interviews with every employee you can’t afford to lose in 2016.
+Conduct regular stay interviews with every employee you can’t afford to lose this year.

 As you fine tune your company’s strategic plan for the coming year, consider that your key leaders may not be there to implement it.
 According to job search engine SimplyHired, January is the busiest month of the year for job searches.
 It’s more than just “New Year, New Job” resolutions, though.

 Employees today have little loyalty.
 An estimated 86% of employees are looking for new work outside of their current job (according to Indeed.com research, reported by Fortune).
-Deloitte recently published its new Millennial Survey in which it found two-thirds of Millennials expect to have a new job by 2020 — regardless of their seniority.
+Deloitte’s new Millennial Survey found two-thirds of Millennials expect to have a new job by 2020 — regardless of their seniority.
 How many of your employees are exploring a career jump right now?

 Think about it for a minute.
 Can you afford to lose any of your company’s leaders?
 Don’t wait until the exit interview to discover what you could have done to make them stay.
 Find out now, while you can still do something about it.
 And do it again at regular intervals.

 Successful business owners know that keeping top performers engaged is essential to executing their strategic plan.
 Stay interviews allow managers to do a “temperature check” with their key leaders and identify potential problems before it is too late.
 Taking the time to do a stay interview can let your people know you appreciate their contributions, their loyalty, and that you care about retaining them.
 You may also discover a team member’s potential reasons for leaving are easily addressed with little to no cost.